The WFSJ is accountable to the General Assembly of its Full Member associations. It is led by an elected Board of Directors.

 Canada – Journalist

-Ms. Ouatik has been a journalist for seven years.
-Currently, she is a journalist for the science television program Découverte with the French-language public broadcaster Radio-Canada.
-Until now, she has mainly focused on science journalism contributing to television and radio programs, as well as writing for magazines.
-As a journalist, Ms. Ouatik has a strong interest in covering social issues from a scientific perspective.
+Bouchra Ouatik has been a journalist for seven years.
+Currently, she is a journalist for the science television programme “Découverte” with the French-language public broadcaster Radio-Canada.
+Until now, she has mainly focused on science journalism, contributing to television and radio programmes, as well as writing for magazines.
+As a journalist, Bouchra has a strong interest in covering social issues from a scientific perspective.

 Among her interests for the future of science journalism, she advocates for more scientific literacy for journalists in all fields, as a well as for a greater separation between science journalism and scientific institutions.